 A second reason, according to many theologians, as to why Cain’s offering may have been deemed unworthy lies in Gen. 3.20.
 God makes for Adam and Eve more appropriate clothing and provides skins for them as a covering.
 This requires the shedding of blood, to take an animal’s life and skin it.
 We see this rite of sacrifice throughout the Hebrew Bible, and eventuating finally in the sacrifice of Yeshua the Messiah.
 The argument goes that Cain’s offering is not a blood offering, the blood which represents life, and therefore not worthy.

 Cain brings of his labor, just as we all must.
 But, as the story progresses it is the soul-nature and intent of Cain that becomes more and more the issue.
 ‘I worked hard for this grain,’ Cain says to himself.
 ‘I give a fair share,’ he analyzes.
-The problem is that Cain’s whole approach to God is divisive, possessive, nor does Cain truly give his first, or best fruit.
+The problem is that Cain’s whole approach to God is divisive, possessive, nor does Cain truly give his first, or best fruit, nor his best efforts.

 In the teaching of the Way, Jesus emphasizes the viewpoint of oneness.
 Cain’s divisiveness, or a lack of oneness, here represented as a lack of gratitude and a lack of faithfulness, becomes a repeated theme throughout scripture.
 For example, the prodigal son’s return represents separation and lack of wisdom, facing consequences, then resolved by returning to his roots and acceptance.

-All of the root problems (separation) of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of relationship, lack in unity and oneness with God, insistence on one’s own values, which in Cain’s case are the values of a crude initiate.
+All of the root problems (separation) of man might be represented in these brief moments with Cain: lack of faith and faithfulness, lack of gratitude, lack of relationship, lack in unity and oneness with God, insistence on one’s own values, with Cain’s case presented as the values of a crude initiate.
 Cain gives according to the laws and standards he has set up for himself.
 He is all about his inner law, vanity, and how he perceives conditions.
 He is not about the grace and goodness of God, nor relationship to Him.
 Cain represents the mortal world.

 The story of Cain and Abel illustrates many valued principles of the Way.
 Through the attributes of faith and gratitude, Abel lays the groundwork for man’s future revelation into the spirit of God.
 By contrast, Cain falls under subjugation to the laws of self.
-It is the ‘I’, the ego, which commands him.
-As we will later discover, Cain continues along this bent, as the generations of Cain will prove.
-Concerning the individual, this is in part why enlightenment teachings prescribe ‘ending the self’, or ‘giving yourself away’ as is the Christian ethos, to the end that the person may more fully receive an enlightened mind.
+It is the ‘I’ which commands him.
+As we will later discover, Cain continues along this bent, as Cain’s generations will prove.
+Concerning the individual, this is in part why enlightenment teachings prescribe ‘ending the self’.
+‘Brokenness’ is another term often used, or ‘giving yourself away’, and New Testament references to the ‘old man’ are all a part of the Christian vernacular, to the end that the person may more fully receive a God-enlightened mind.

 This principle of “not my will, but thine” (Mt.
 26.39) will later become fundamental to the teaching of the Way and is the epitome of Jesus’s teaching when it comes to our attractions, desires, and actions.
 The inner voice which speaks from the kingdom becomes more integral to the pathway experience the farther one walks.
 Cain would have difficulties with this outlook.
-Essentially, Cain has put himself into subjugation to his mortal or earthbound self and does not realize it.
+Essentially, Cain has put himself into subjugation to his mortal or earthbound self and has no cognizance he has done so.